 So, the marketing of Pret is simple:

-- Lure customers in with the free items and 99p coffees (& now free water tap refills) carrot so they’ll spend on other products they never intended to buy (reason for the oven in the shop vs kitchen is the smell of freshly baked croissants entices to purchase…)
+- Lure customers in with the free items and 99p coffees or even better, 49p with a reusable cup.
+NOTE: As of January 2020 coffee prices have increased to 99p with reusable and £1.49 with paper cup.
+Also, draw people with free water tap refills even if not a customer – they will become customers while in the store! 😉 .
+The carrot is getting them into the shop so they’ll spend on other products they never intended to buy.
+Reason for the oven in the shop vs kitchen is the smell of freshly baked croissants enticing to purchase…

 - Don’t do freebies on a Loyalty Card system to have the control over customers, luring them in with the freebie carrot while they keep spending and hoping for that free coffee like a gambler waits for the next win.

 - Raise the coffee and product prices as someone needs to pay for all the freebies.
 And it won’t be Pret.

 - Give staff the feeling of power over their decision whom to give freebies, but deny that it is done discriminatory (take my word as a former team leader, it IS discriminatory).

 - In return just watch how customers from street-smart cabbies to text-book polished journalists flock to Twitter giving FREE advertisement on behalf of Pret.

 - The free advertisement of free coffees, as well as now free water taps for non-paying “customers” also, brings people in who then spend money they didn’t intend to spend …